Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

   1. **A Snowflake User created with appropriate permissions.** This user will need permission to create objects in the DEMO_DB database.
 1. GitHub
   1. **A GitHub Account.** If you don’t already have a GitHub account you can create one for free.
 Visit the [Join GitHub](https://github.com/join) page to get started.
-  1. **A GitHub Repository.** If you don't already have a repository created, or would like to create a new one, then [Create a new respository](https://github.com/new).
-For the type, select `Public` (although you could use either).
-And you can skip adding the README, .gitignore and license for now.
 1. Integrated Development Environment (IDE)
   1. **Your favorite IDE with Git integration.** If you don’t already have a favorite IDE that integrates with Git I would recommend the great, free, open-source [Visual Studio Code](https://code.visualstudio.com/).
-  1. **Your project repository cloned to your computer.** For connection details about your Git repository, open the Repository and copy the `HTTPS` link provided near the top of the page.
-If you have at least one file in your repository then click on the green `Code` icon near the top of the page and copy the `HTTPS` link.
-Use that link in VS Code or your favorite IDE to clone the repo to your computer.
-1. Docker
+1. Docker Desktop
   1. **Docker Desktop on your laptop.**  We will be running Airflow as a container.
 Please install Docker Desktop on your desired OS by following the [Docker setup instructions](https://docs.docker.com/desktop/).
+1. Astro CLI
   1. **The Astro CLI Installed.** We will be using the Astro CLI to create our Airflow environments.
 Please install the Astro CLI on your desired OS by following the [Astro CLI setup instructions](https://docs.astronomer.io/astro/cli/install-cli)

 ### What You’ll Build
 - A simple working Airflow pipeline with dbt and Snowflake